yushan777/cliptokenizer/README.md

-# Clip tokenizer Prompt / Caption Checker
+# Clip Tokenizer Prompt / Caption Checker

 ### Given a prompt or caption, it will tokenize it and display which tokens fall within 77 token limit and outside